cmcskimming/light/docs/index.md

 - Serializes your data into buffers with static type validation, so you always get the **type** you expect.

-- Lets you broadcast large unreliable messages for tasks such as character replication or neck cframes.
+- Lets you send large unreliable messages unrestricted, for tasks such as character replication or neck cframes.

 - Works with no plugin or compiler.
 Light can be downloaded and used out-of-the-box.

+- Security as a first-class feature, catch bad actors with security hooks, and actions.

 - Handles all the RemoteEvent instances for you reliably.